-Looking for some NYC Vacation Tips for Children with Autism?
-Keep reading seven amazing tips for a smooth visit!
+Are you looking for some NYC Vacation Tips for Children with Autism?
+Keep reading seven excellent tips for a smooth visit!

 As a parent of a child with autism, vacations can often feel out of reach.
 However, experiences in new places can help your child learn about the world around them.
-If you are dreaming of a family vacation to NYC, these tips will help you make the right accommodations for a fantastic trip!
+If you dream of a family vacation to NYC, these tips will help you make suitable accommodations for a fantastic trip!

 New York is busy, noisy, and full of people.
 If you are looking for things to do, there is always something on offer.
 Museums, bus tours, street artists, shops, and more!
-No matter what time of day or night, you can always find something to do.
+You can always find something to do, no matter what day or night.

 NYC Vacation Tips for Children with Autism

-A little travel housekeeping tip: New York attracts people from all over the world, which heightens the risk of accidents and injuries.
+A little travel housekeeping tip: New York attracts people from around the world, heightening the risk of accidents and injuries.
 If you find yourself or a family member affected by an injury while visiting NYC, check out a service like a personal injury lawyer in Bayport, Long Island.
-Now, let’s get on with some fantastic NYC vacation tips for children with autism
+Now, let’s get on with some fantastic NYC vacation tips for children with autism.

 Where to stay

 Noise can be a trigger for your autistic child, and New York is noisy 24/7.
-When it comes to where to stay, there are two ways to go.
+There are two ways to go when it comes to where to stay.

-The first option would be to stay at a hotel outside of the busier parts of NYC.
-By doing this, you can reduce a ton of noise so you can have a restful place to retreat.
-The Hampton Inn Brooklyn Downtown NY is just a little over 4 miles from the Times Square area.
+The first option would be to stay at a hotel outside NYC’s busier parts.
+Doing this can reduce a ton of noise and have a restful place to retreat.
+The Hampton Inn Brooklyn Downtown NY is over 4 miles from the Times Square area.
 They offer free Wi-Fi and laundry service, which are much-appreciated amenities!
 The downside to this is the extra travel time getting to planned events.
 NYC traffic is jammed packed most any time of day.

-If you do choose to stay in the downtown area, make sure to select a room on an upper floor.
+If you choose to stay in the downtown area, select a room on the upper floor.
 Doing this will help reduce the amount of street noise your child hears.
 If your child does fear heights, make sure to close the blackout curtains before they enter the room.

 Traveling Around New York

-Whether you choose to stay close or far from Times Square, you will need to plan out your travel accommodations.
+Whether you stay close or far from Times Square, you must plan out your travel accommodations.
 Driving in New York is a nightmare for those new to the city, and parking is almost nonexistent.
 Hiring a driver to take you back and forth from your hotel is one of our top tips.

 The benefits of a driver are countless, but here are a few.
-First, everything is planned out to a specific time.
-This will help you come up with a schedule for your child to help reduce anxiety.
+First, everything is planned out at a specific time.
+This will help you devise a schedule for your child to help reduce anxiety.
 Secondly, your stress will be reduced by not having to navigate the busy city with kids in tow.
-Finally, it offers you the ability to be with your child to help talk them through the city.
+Finally, it allows you to be with your child to help talk them through the city.

-When it comes to NYC vacation tips for children with autism, consider using the Hop on Hop off Bus Tour.
-This impressive double-decker bus tour offers you the ability to ride around NYC and enjoy the sites.
+Regarding NYC vacation tips for children with autism, consider using the Hop on Hop off Bus Tour.
+This impressive double-decker bus tour allows you to ride around NYC and enjoy the sites.
 It also provides the ability to get around town all day!
 Just make sure to know where the first locations are that you can board on and what the end time is for your sites.
-Once you have gotten your initial ticket scanned, you can get on and off at any stop.
-Many stops are close to hotels, and busses run typically every 15 minutes.
+Once your initial ticket is scanned, you can get on and off at any stop.
+Many stops are close to hotels, and buses run typically every 15 minutes.